Finite sample change point inference and identification for high-dimensional mean vectors: Real data applications

-We apply the proposed change point bootstrap test and location estimator to stock return data available from \url{https://finance.yahoo.com}.
-The data set contains the daily closing prices for $p=444$ stocks from the S\&P500 index during the period between Aug-27-2007 to Aug-24-2009.
-Thus there are $n=503$ time points.
-The daily closing prices are transformed to the log-scale due to its multiplicative nature.
-We set boundary removal $\us = \lfloor 0.05n \rfloor = 25$, bootstrap repeats $B = 200$, and try the block sizes $M = 1, 2, 5, 10$.
-Table \ref{fig: Realdata:bootstrap_quantiles} shows the (conditional) quantiles of the bootstrapped CUSUM test statistics for different block sizes.
-In particular, our CUSUM test statistic returns the value $T_n = 38.699$, while the 99\%-quantile of bootstrapped CUSUM test statistic for $M=10$ is 8.861.
-Therefore, the null hypothesis $H_0$ with no change-point is rejected.
-In addition, $\hat{m}_{1/2}=265$ indicates that there was an abrupt change before and after Sep-12-2008, the last trading day before bankruptcy declaration of Lehman Brothers Holdings Inc. on Sep-15-2008.
-We also plot in Figure \ref{fig: Realdata} for the top 5 stocks with the largest change point signal size on Sep-12-2008.
+We run our block bootstrap CUSUM test and location estimators to stock return data that is available on \url{https://finance.yahoo.com}.
+The dataset (read through the R package \texttt{BatchGetSymbols}) contains daily closing prices of $p=440$ stocks from the S\&P500 index during the trading days between August 27, 2007 to August 24, 2009 ($n=503$ time points).
+The daily closing prices are transformed to log scales due to their multiplicative nature.
+For this dataset, the CUSUM test statistic $T_n = 38.699$.
+We set $\us = \lfloor 0.05n \rfloor = 25$, bootstrap repeats $B = 200$ and the block sizes $M = 1, 2, 5, 10$ for our block bootstrap calibration.
+Table~\ref{fig: Realdata:bootstrap_quantiles} shows the (conditional) quantiles of our block bootstrap CUSUM test statistic.
+Compared with the critical value 8.861 corresponding to the 99\%-quantile for $M=10$, we reject $H_0$.
+In addition, $\hat{m}_{1/2}=265$ corresponds to September 12, 2008, the last trading day before Lehman Brothers Holdings Inc.\ declared bankruptcy on September 15, 2008.
+Figure~\ref{fig: Realdata_finance} in the SM Section~\ref{subsec:additional_tabs_figs} plots the top 5 stocks in this financial crash.